Galactic wormholes: Geometry, stability, and echoes: Discussion

+It will be worth to mention it here that the stability analysis reported above is due to a test scalar field, which does not affect the background geometry.
+It is important to perturb the source of the wormhole itself and check for stability.
+There have been few works in this direction with mixed results --- (a) wormhole geometries arising out of phantom matter was shown to be unstable under perturbation of the matter sector \cite{Gonzalez:2009hn,Gonzalez:2008wd}, while (b) there are some wormholes in general relativity, which have also been shown to be stable under matter perturbation \cite{Bronnikov:2013coa}.
+It will be interesting to perform a similar study on the wormhole geometries considered here, which we wish to come back to in a future work.

-There are several future directions of exploration possible.
+There are several other future directions of exploration possible.
 In this work, we have employed the Hernquist-type mass profile for describing the galactic wormhole spacetimes, however, a more complete mass profile, e.g., the NFW profile \cite{Navarro:1995iw}, can also be used.
 Though, with the use of the NFW mass profile, it would not be possible to obtain any closed-form analytic solutions, they may provide a more realistic description of the impact of dark matter halo on wormhole geometries.
 Furthermore, we have not discussed the response of these galactic wormhole spacetimes due to external tidal effects.
 Since it is well-known that ECOs, including wormholes, have non-zero tidal Love numbers, it would be interesting to see how much these love numbers are shifted upon the inclusion of a dark matter halo surrounding the isolated wormholes.
 Besides, understanding the influence of environmental factors on the physical properties of other classes of ECOs, including quantum-corrected black holes, will be another interesting avenue to explore.
+Finally, the effect of accretion on the stability of wormhole geometries remains to be understood.
+In particular, how accretion shifts the quasi-normal mode frequencies and whether it can make the wormhole throat unstable is an interesting direction to explore.
 We hope to return to these issues elsewhere.